 Welcome to the Dwarf Fortress Map Archive (DFMA).
-Dwarf Fortress is a popular single player sim game, (still in ALPHA mind) made by bay12games.
+Dwarf Fortress is a popular single player sim game, made by bay12games.

 This here website is a repository and online viewer for player created maps exported from the game.
 The site revolves around an optimized file format (.FDF-MAP), which can produce files 1/2000th the size of the ouputted bitmaps (for a 28 layer map) and 1/20th the size of equivalent PNG files.
 This makes them small enough to upload and transfer across the web without chewing up bandwidth.
 God forbid someone trying to upload the 150MB output file from a midsize fort, we can deliver exactly the same map for ~100kb!.

-First I suggest you download SL's DF Map Compressor.
+First I suggest you download SL's DF Map Compressor (or on Github).
 Then do what the diagram says: